 Employee Well-being is Critical to Your Bottom Line

 At Brio, we believe that facts and numbers are an essential aspect of success in business.
-And science shows that enhancing employee engagement drives hard results - ultimately increasing productivity, performance and profit.
+And science shows that enhancing employee resilience, well-being and engagement drive hard results - ultimately increasing productivity, performance and profit.

 The Hard Costs of Disengagement

 - 70% of employees are disengaged (Gallup, 2017)